Diversity Contexts in Teacher Education

 This project is a joint initiative of the Faculty of Education (EW) and Hamburg Center for Teacher Education (ZLH) and is led by Prof. Dr. Sara Fürstenau (EW), Prof. Dr. Telse Iwers (EW), Dr. Britta Schmidt (ZLH) und Dr. Myriam Hummel (EW and Department for International Affairs).

-Dr. Javier Carnicer, Carolina Colmenares Díaz, Helena Dedecek Gertz, Prof. Dr. Sara Fürstenau, Dr. Myriam Hummel, Elisa La, Prof. Dr. Telse Iwers, Simone Plöger, Dr. Britta Schmidt, and Nadezda Strunk
+Dr. Javier Carnicer, Carolina Colmenares Díaz, Helena Dedecek Gertz, Prof. Dr. Sara Fürstenau, Dr. Myriam Hummel, Elisa La, Prof. Dr. Telse Iwers, Simone Plöger, Nicolai Pudimat (not in picture), Dr. Britta Schmidt, and Nadezda Strunk

 Student Assistants: Billie Wiedener and Isabelle Küster